Max Paik

 Before that, I grew up on the California coast in a town called Half Moon Bay.

-Outside of research, I am an avid baseball fan (Go Giants!).
-I also enjoy writing, reading, and watching non-science things (most recently The Wire), hiking when I get the chance to escape the city (often Montara Mountain), traveling, and trying different foods.
+Outside of research, I am an avid baseball fan.
+I also enjoy writing, reading, and watching non-science things (most recently Dune), hiking when I get the chance to escape the city (often Montara Mountain), traveling, and trying different foods.

 You can contact me by emailing maxpaik (at) nyu (dot) edu.